 For those who have a bachelor's degree, but their major was not in nursing, there are special programs that allow career changers to earn a RN degree online.
 These special nursing degrees are often referred to as online accelerated BSN programs or second degree BSN.

-Online bachelor’s in nursing are the fastest route to a BSN for career changers who already hold a bachelor’s degree with a non-nursing major.
+Online nursing bachelor degrees are the fastest route to a BSN for career changers who already hold a bachelor’s degree with a non-nursing major.
 Few online nursing degree programs, however, admit nurses who do not already hold a valid RN license.

-Online master’s in nursing are sometimes open to individuals who hold a bachelor’s in a field other than nursing.
+Online nursing master degrees are sometimes open to individuals who hold a bachelor’s in a field other than nursing.
 Explore an online nursing degree at the master’s level if you already hold a bachelor’s and want to move into nursing without repeating a formal new nursing bachelor’s degree online.

 RN Licensure and Certification